 WTBU is BU’s student-run, volunteer radio station which broadcasts live 20 hours a day.
 Our station is primarily available through our webcast, but you can also listen to us on 89.3 FM/640 AM if you’re in Boston, or on BU’s cable channel 6 if you live on campus.
-We also have listening apps for iPhone.
+We also have listening apps for iPhone and Android.

 Our DJs are all BU students who have interned on the station for at least one semester.
 If you’re interested in applying to be an intern, contact the station’s Intern Director.

 WTBU’s executive board is currently divided into fourteen departments (for the full list, see the Contact Us page).
 As the College Music Journal’s 2012-14 winners of Station of the Year, WTBU is proud to be active in the Boston music scene and promotes local music to its listeners.

 WTBU is not affiliated with BU’s Student Activities Office (SAO).
 We receive all of our funding from the College of Communication and fundraising events and activities.